Hello, we are Brian and Barbara.

 Please note we only accept applicants who apply directly through Workaway.

 PLEASE DO NOT ASK TO COME HERE IF YOU ARE NOT WILLING AND ABLE TO AGREE TO ALL OF THIS.

 English, some Spanish

 Accommodation is in a room in the house with a double bed, we can squeeze in to the room a narrow single bed.
 There is a shower room next to it.
 We used to put workawayers up in a self contained bungalow in the grounds but many workawayers have treated it very badly and it's main purpose is as a holiday let and thus regretfully we have decided to use it only if necessary.

 We provide three meals a day.
 Breakfast is toast and jam and cereal, yogurt, fruit.
 Lunch is a sandwich, cheese or ham and salad, maybe soup or pizza.
-Dinner is usually meat and two or three vegetables.
+Dinner is usually meat or fish and two or three vegetables.
 We sometimes have vegetarian meals.
 We don't provide snacks etc. We don't provide fizzy drinks and beer or wine routinely.
 We are sorry, but we are not able to cater for vegans.
 Vegetarians must be willing to cook meat and fish for Brian.
 He becomes a grumpy bear if he doesn´t have meat!!

 We live on a UK pension and cannot tolerate waste or extravagance in any form.
 Workaways must use electricity and water with care.
 Water is a particular problem here in Southern Spain where we go without rain for months.

 At the moment we are not able to accommodate families with children.
 We have found that it is not always easy for workaways to concentrate on the job in hand and look after children and currently we have no suitable accommodation.